phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_lifecycle.rst

 abbreviate it as the **MINIT** step.

 Once started, PHP waits to treat one/several requests.
 When we talk about PHP CLI, there will be only one request: the current script to run.
-However, when we talk about a web environment- should it be thought as PHP-FPM or webserver module- PHP could serve several requests one after the other.
+However, when we talk about a web environment- should it be PHP-FPM or webserver module- PHP could serve several requests one after the other.
 It all depends on how you did configure you webserver: you may tell it to serve an infinite number of requests, or a specific number before shutting down and recycling the process.
 Everytime a new request shows in to be treated, PHP will run **a request startup step**.
 We call it the